A Romantic Adventure by Land & Riverboat in Zimbabwe's Premier National Parks

 Days 8–10: Kariba / Mana Pools National Park

-After breakfast on board, leave the African Dream
+After breakfast on board, leave the Zimbabwean Dream

 behind to return to Kariba airport for our light aircraft flight to Mana Pools National Park, arriving in time for an afternoon game drive.
 This is true wilderness, with one of Africa's highest dry-season wildlife concentrations.
 Our scenic camp lies within the private Ruckomechi Concession, tucked into a large grove of acacia and mahogany trees along the Zambezi River and backdropped by the Great Rift Valley escarpment.
 Mana Pools National Park abuts the southern bank of the river, bordering Lower Zambezi National Park in Zambia.
 Mana means "four" in the Shona language, referring to the four large pools, remnants of ancient oxbow lakes, which sustain great numbers of hippo, crocodile, elephant, buffalo, Burchell's zebra, waterbuck and kudu, plus aquatic birds on islands and sandbanks.
 On these broad floodplains, we also find herds of graceful eland and plenty of predators, including lion, leopard, cheetah and jackal.
 Rafts of Nile crocodile lie along the river's edge.
 Some 380 bird species reside in the park, including the Nyasa lovebird, Livingstone’s flycatcher, banded snake eagle, yellow-billed kites and huge numbers of iridescent carmine bee-eaters that burrow nests into the sandy riverbanks.